WiSe 25/26

 With this course, you will assimilate the core concepts in quantum error correction and fault tolerance, familiarize yourself with the current major quantum error correcting codes for various types of quantum hardware, learn how to apply standard techniques to construct new codes with corresponding decoders, and understand how to reliably run a quantum computation on encoded states.

 This course builds upon the concepts introduced in the course “Quantum Information Theory” and is targeted to students wishing to deepen their knowledge about modern techniques in quantum computing.
 This course will both equip you with a strong theoretical background useful to carry out future theoretical research in the field of quantum computing as well as help you develop key skills to join the quantum industry workforce.
-We will also occasionally have the opportunity to touch upon some connections to broader themes including classical codes, the theory of condensed matter physics, and (if time permits) some models of quantum gravity.
+If time permits, we might also have the opportunity to touch upon some connections to broader themes including the theory of condensed matter physics and some models of quantum gravity.
+The exercises will include solving theoretical problems as well as running some simple numerical simulations with established quantum software packages.

 - Fundamental principles of quantum error correction